Skip to main content

 [example-3] [WARN] [1655092548.997125216] [example]: Smart fps 30.30

-The terminal output shows the following information:
+The terminal outputs the following information when running:

 [example-1] [INFO] [1654766336.839353395] [PostProcessBase]: out box size: 6